malko/stuback/README.md

 ```
 use the --verbose option to see which files stuback is trying to reach, so you can easily copy/paste names to create new stubs files.

+### Access to the admin section:
+You can access the admin section pointing to http://localhost:3000/stuback/admin

 ## This is for the DEV
 Stuback is in no way intended to be used for anything else than development.